The Portuguese Parliament consists of a single

 competences in relation to other entities.

-These are the matters that fall within the Assembly’s
+can legislate.
+These are the matters that fall within the

-political parties, the State Budget, referenda, and the
+example, elections, political parties, the State Budget, referenda,

-the Government can pass legislation on them
+competence, and the Government can pass legislation on them

 if the Assembly authorises it to do so.
-Examples include rights, freedoms
+Examples include rights,

-monetary policies, rural and urban rentals, the jurisdiction
+policies, rural and urban rentals, the jurisdiction of the

-decrees, but after they have been enacted and have
+are called decrees, but after they have been enacted and have

 However, some laws, which are known as Organisational Laws,

 of the Assembly of the Republic (this is the case, for example,

 with laws on elections to the Assembly of the Republic and

-the Presidency of the Republic, referenda, and
+the Presidency of the Republic, referenda, and national defence).

-the Constitution and the laws and considering the acts of
+compliance with the Constitution and the laws and considering

-legislative elections (the name that is given
+result of the legislative elections (the name that is given

 office, the Government submits its Programme to the Assembly